-The only real way to protect your cat from fleas is through preventative measures.
+The only way to protect your cat from fleas is through preventative measures.
 Regularly administer an anti-flea treatment.
 Avoid flea collars where possible.
-These often cause allergic reactions due to the chemicals found within.
+These often cause allergic reactions due to the chemicals they contain.

-Ticks are equally troublesome – arguably more so.
-If a tick attaches itself to your cat, they’ll burrow into its skin.
-Your cat will feel the tick, and instinctively scratch as the bug feeds on them.
+Ticks are equally troublesome, perhaps more so.
+If a tick attaches itself to your cat, it’ll burrow into your cat’s skin.
+Your cat will feel the tick and instinctively scratch as the bug feeds on them.

 Most anti-flea treatments will also protect your cat from ticks.
 Always look for such a product, as ticks carry disease.
-If you do find a tick, remove it immediately.
+If you do find a tick, you should remove it immediately.
+Here’s how: